chris-mignon/BMI-Tracker-/Practices.md

 ## Class Practice No.9 Cards and colors
 In this practice we learned the following:
+>- Recommended use of Material Design widgets such as FloatingActionButton and CardView.
+>- How to efficiently use images in your app.
+>- Recommended best practices for designing intuitive layouts using bold colors.
 >- Modify an app to follow Material Design guidelines.
 >- Add images and styling to a RecyclerView list.
 >- Implement an ItemTouchHelper to add drag-and-drop functionality to your app.